sensu/sensu-docs-legacy/source/docs/0.17/enterprise-built-in-handlers.md

 ## Librato

-Send metrics to Librato Metrics via the HTTP API.
+Send metrics to Librato Metrics using the HTTP API.

 The following is an example global configuration for the `librato` enterprise handler (integration).